explorable-viz/popl2022/Review/cover-letter.md

 - Added link to GitHub repository and artifact evaluation instructions
 - Added link to supplementary materials (extended paper) on arXiv
 - Remove mention of representable functors
+- Eliminated overloaded metavariables for Galois connections and components of same

 ### Other notes

-We elected not to distinguish the metalanguage and object language phi; to be consistent, one must also distinguish metalanguage and object language integers, which would be cumbersome.
+- We elected not to distinguish the metalanguage and object language phi; to be consistent, one must also distinguish metalanguage and object language integers, which would be cumbersome.